Concrete18/Game-Save-Manager/README.md

 ## Features

-* Three backup redundancy to prevent corruption issues.
+* Up to 4 backup redundancy to prevent corruption issues.
 * Easy add and delete games to backup database.

 ## Python Techniques Used